Jewelry Care

 Types Of Metals

-What is Karat Gold?
+What is a Karat?
 Unlike a carat, which is a unit of weight used for diamonds and other gemstones, a karat is classified as a unit of purity used to describe gold.
 The standard starts at 24 karat gold, which is pure gold.
 In jewelry-making, 24 karat gold is rarely used because the pure form of gold is too soft to hold a firm shape.
 When gold is mixed with another metal, each karat consists of 1/24th of the amount of gold.
 Gold jewelry typically falls under the following karats: 22 karat gold (22K) is 22 parts gold and 2 parts other metal or metals, making it 91% gold.
 18 karat gold (18K) is 18 parts gold and 4 parts other metal or metals, making it 75% gold.
 14 karat gold (14K) is 14 parts gold and 10 parts other metal or metals, making it 58.3% gold.
 10 karat gold (10K) is 10 parts gold and 14 parts other metal or metals, making it 41.7% gold.
 This is the minimum karat designation for a metal to be called gold in the U.S.

 How To Care For Your Jewelry